Trekking Dolomites – From Sterzing to Veneto 6 stages – 370 km – 4000 m elevation gain – Level 1-2

 Third day – From Stefansdorf to Toblach – 45 km, 920 m elevation gain

 Lake Prags is an emerald framed between the white peaks of the Dolomites.
 Today we're climbing up really high.
-Our destination is a chic hotel with all the comforts in Toblach/Dobbiaco.
+Our destination is Toblach/Dobbiaco.
+The group is divided into two hotels.
+Distribution after booking receipt.

 Fourth day – From Toblach to Venas di Cadore – 56 km, 450 m elevation gain

 The highlights don't stop coming.
 The old Dolomites railway line runs directly into the heart of the Dolomite mountain range.
 We pass by crystal clear lakes, the famous rock towers of the Tre Cime di Lavaredo and the fateful mountain Monte Cristallo.
 After the lunch break, we begin an almost endless easy descent towards Venas di Cadore.
-We'll enjoy Italian cuisine in a beautiful chalet.
+We'll enjoy Italian cuisine.

 Fifth day – From Venas di Cadore to Feltre – 95 km, 900 m elevation gain